nuuuwan/lk_law/data/doc/bills/2023-03-27-assistance-to-and-protection-of--81def8df/README.summary.md

-# 📄  Assistance to and Protection of Victims of Crime and Witnesses - GS

-Bill published on **2023-03-27**.

 - A Bill aimed at:
   - Setting out and protecting the rights and entitlements of victims of crime and witnesses.
   - Promoting international norms and best practices for the assistance and protection of victims and witnesses.